 - You can do any work.

 Your application will go through a five-step process.
-If you qualify at each step, you will receive benefits.
+If you qualify at each step, you will receive Social Security benefits.
 In 2020, if you make more than $1,260 a month, you won’t be eligible.
-This is another reason that those on SSDI are rarely taxed.
+These limits on eligibility represent another reason that those on SSDI are rarely taxed.

 The SSA must also confirm that you have enough work credits.
 You earn work credits through taxes on your income.
 Most adults need 40 work credits to qualify.
 You must have earned 20 of those credits in the 10 years before your disability.